barisates/docker-registry-server/README.md

 # docker-registry-server
-Setup docker registry server, where you can storing and distributing docker images on your local network.
+Deploy a docker registry server, where you can storing and distributing docker images on your local network.

 #### Test Environment